VienDinhCom/docker-vscode-frontend/README.md

 UID=$(id -u) GID=$(id -g) docker compose up --build
 ```

-Use an SSH CLI or an editor with SSH support, such as VS Code or Zed, to connect to and work inside the development container."
+Use an SSH CLI or an editor with SSH support, such as VSCode or Zed, to connect to and work inside the development container."

 ```
 ssh -p 2233 frontend@localhost